MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-flow.md

 ## Develop a chat flow

-A *chat flow* is a specific type of chat flow designed for conversational application development.
-Chat flow builds on the capabilities of standard flow to provide enhanced support for chat inputs/outputs and chat history management.
+A *chat flow* is a specific type of prompt flow designed for conversational application development.
+Chat flow builds on the standard flow capabilities to provide enhanced support for chat inputs/outputs and chat history.
 By using chat flow, you can easily create a chatbot that handles chat input and output.

 To create a chat flow, select **Create** in the **Chat flow** card on the **Create a new flow** screen, or select **Chat** in the **Explore gallery** and clone one of the available flows.

 In a chat flow authoring page, the chat flow is tagged with a **Chat** label to distinguish it from standard and evaluation flows.
-To test a chat flow, you select **Chat** at the top of the page to trigger a chat box for conversation.
+To test a chat flow, you select **Chat** at the top of the page to trigger a **Chat** box for conversation.

 :::image type="content" source="./media/how-to-develop-flow/chat-authoring-layout.png" alt-text="Screenshot of chat flow authoring page." lightbox ="./media/how-to-develop-flow/chat-authoring-layout.png":::